 Celebrate Students with a V.I.P.
 Pass

-- Students can choose the morning or dismissal song
+- Choose the morning or dismissal song

-- Students can choose who they eat lunch with (you or another student)
+- Decide who they eat lunch with

 Inexpensive Gift Ideas for Student Birthdays